Information for Visiting Astronomers

 Get acquainted with your instrument.
 The links on the left-side menu bar will take you to the various instruments web pages.
 Please, be sure to read the documentation in there.
 In particular, some of the instruments have some specific instructions and recommendations for visiting astronomers, accessible through the "visitor" link on each of the instrument web page.

 p2: In order to prepare the observations, please use the new web-based application p2.
-Exception is VIMOS whose users should continue to prepare their OBs in the same way as in previous periods.

 Targets and backup: Make sure you have enough targets for the whole night.
 In case you need more to fill the night, additional targets must be requested and approved in advance.
 Similarly, you should have a backup program in case the conditions do not permit your main program to be executed.
 In particular, keep in mind that strong wind often comes from the North, so backup targets to the South should be prepared.
 Additional targets, backup targets and change of set-up must be requested well in advance using this procedure.